-II.
-Standards of Care During the COVID-19 Pandemic
+Standards of Care during the COVID-19 Pandemic

 In evaluating necessary changes to the delivery of health care services, hospitals follow a tiered system that escalates from conventional to contingency to crisis standards.
-Conventional care in a hospital is a stable phase where patients are treated with the usual standard of care.7 During such a phase, hospitals have adequate patient care space, appropriate staffing, and sufficient supplies.
-As hospital resources become strained due to a pandemic such as COVID-19, the hospital may move to a contingency level of care, during which hospitals will experience increased hospitalizations and intensified demands on staff.

 At the extreme stages of a pandemic, hospitals may need to effectuate a crisis standard of care, which will be needed when the demands for space, supplies, and staffing are highly disproportionate to the available resources such that the hospital is forced to ration supplies and modify its standards of care.
-Specifically, crisis standards of care are "a substantial change in usual healthcare operations and the level of care it is possible to deliver, which is made necessary by a pervasive (e.g., pandemic influenza) or catastrophic (e.g., earthquake, hurricane) disaster."8
+Specifically, crisis standards of care are "a substantial change in usual healthcare operations and the level of care it is possible to deliver, which is made necessary by a pervasive (e.g., pandemic influenza) or catastrophic (e.g., earthquake, hurricane) disaster."

-Hospitals implement crisis standards of care to identify how to deliver the best care possible given the extenuating circumstances, including when there are significant risks to patient safety.9 Crisis care standards should be triggered based on the "exhaustion of specific operational resources that require a community, rather than an individual, view be taken in regard to resource allocation strategies."10 During this stage, hospitals may seek governmental intervention, legal and regulatory support, and coordination with other health care providers.11
+Hospitals implement crisis standards of care to identify how to deliver the best care possible given the extenuating circumstances, including when there are significant risks to patient safety.9 Crisis care standards should be triggered based on the "exhaustion of specific operational resources that require a community, rather than an individual, view be taken in regard to resource allocation strategies."